I walk in honor of my dad- CDR Frederick T Daly-

 He took care of my mom throughout the years of her Alzheimer’s.
 “She is my love- I cannot leave her.”
-When she had spiraled down to 83 lbs- he finally faced the wrenching decision to put her in a rehab facility.
-He visited and cared for her every day until she died in May of 2012.
-He grieved for her and carried on the traditions that meant so much to both of them.
+He cared for her every day until she died in May of 2012.
+He carried on the traditions that meant so much to both of them.
 He was in a Book club, a church Bible study group- he made sure to get together with friends and have lunch or dinners.
 In time, his memory began to falter.
 He stopped driving and his world began to narrow.
 Having lived through it before, I knew he was in the beginning stages of Dementia.
 He would ask the same questions over and over.
 He was still my dad- kind, patient, caring and a gentle pillar of wisdom and heart.
-This past year was one of the best years of my life as I was able to see my dad for Thanksgiving, Christmas and Easter.
+In his last year, I was able to see my dad for Thanksgiving, Christmas and Easter.
 I got to take care of him- take him on errands, to the doctor, to church.
 I cooked meals for him- and we watched the news together.
 He was having trouble walking, so, I managed canes, walkers and the wheelchair to make sure he was safe.
-I got to tell him how proud, honored and blessed I was to be his daughter- Dad- you’re my harbor.
+I got to tell him how proud, honored and blessed I was to be his daughter.

 In his last two days-for the first time in weeks- he opened his eyes and saw me- his hand was squeezing mine.
 I said to him- “They are trying to tell me that it is just reflex- but I know better.
 I’m your daughter.
 I know it’s you.I’m right here.
 I love you.”

-He died July 12th at 7 AM.
-My dad.
-I miss him so- I feel as if I am walking through water.
-But I have promises to keep and a cure to find for a soldier who took his final walk and a father who is finally at peace.
+He died July 12th, 2019.
+I miss him every day- and yet, I know he is always with me as I walk to keep my promise to find a cure for a soldier who took his final walk and a father who is finally at peace.

 In loving solidarity-